University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/Assignment4.md

     + How many reads were mapped in total? [*1 marks*]
     + How many reads were mapped as a pair? [*1 marks*]
     + How many reads were mapped as a "proper" pair? [*1 marks*]
-    + Find the _Arabidopsis thaliana_ gene associated with your ID below and identify how many inserts mapped to that region [*5 marks*]
+    + Find the _Arabidopsis thaliana_ gene associated with your ID below and identify how many read pairs mapped to that region/interval [*5 marks*]

 ## Theoretical questions [*5 marks*]